VoxCodice/WpfDragAndDrop/README.md

 | LeftMouse  | `0b0010` |
 | RightMouse | `0b0100` |
 | Touch      | `0b1000` |

+## Notes
+The above code snippets are simplified examples.
+You may need to handle more scenarios, such as checking valid drop targets or implementing visual feedback during the drag operation.

+The **WpfDragAndDrop** library provided in this repository is a personal project and is not intended for production use.

+Please be aware that this library may contain bugs, incomplete features, or other issues that could impact its functionality or performance.
+It may not follow best practices, and no guarantees are made regarding its suitability for any specific purpose.

 ## License
 Licensed under the <a href="https://raw.githubusercontent.com/VoxCodice/WpfDragAndDrop/master/LICENSE.txt">GPL-3.0 license</a>.